"It is a strength and sign of resilience to acknowledge anything that may be interfering with our happiness."

 13. Make It Safe to Talk

-Final Thoughts: Raise Kids Who Don’t Need to Recover from Their Childhood
+Final Thoughts: Raising Kids Who Don’t Need to Recover from Childhood

-We won’t always get it right—and that’s okay.
-Parenting, educating, and mentoring are journeys of progress, not perfection.
+No one gets it right all the time, and that’s okay.
+Parenting, teaching, and mentoring are about progress, not perfection.

-Let’s raise a generation that knows how to feel, how to connect, and how to grow.
+Let’s raise a generation that knows how to feel, connect, and grow.

 Dr. Bryan Pearlman works with parents, educators, youth, and organizations to create mentally healthy environments and strong emotional connections.